valgaze/valgaze.github.io/_posts/2015-09-17-javascript-bind.md

 ---
 published: true
-title: "JavaScript Bind-- A Simple Guide for the Perplexed"
+title: "JavaScript Bind-- A (Short) Guide for the Perplexed"
 author: victor
 date: 2015-09-20
 ---

-## Javascript bind: A guide for the perplexed

 The .bind method in JavaScript can sometimes be a source of confusion.
 If you have never encountered it before, it seems to almost magically solve all sorts of context binding issues.